apacheignite/documentation/clustering/cluster-config.md

   "title": "JDBC Based Discovery"
 }
 [/block]
 You can have your database be a common shared storage of initial IP addresses.
-In this nodes will write their IP addresses to a database on startup.
+With this IP finder nodes will write their IP addresses to a database on startup.
 This is done via `TcpDiscoveryJdbcIpFinder`.
 [block:code]
 {
   "codes": [